eniyan08/review-My-show/README.md

 ## Description

-This is a web project created using React for the frontend, Flask for the backend, and MongoDB for the database.
+Hey there...!
+Review My Show is a web application designed to provide a platform for users to discover and review movies.
+The project leverages React for the frontend, Flask for the backend, and MongoDB for the database.

+Movie data is fetched from The Movie Database (TMDB) API and stored in MongoDB.
+Users can browse through various movies, read public reviews, and contribute their own reviews.
+This application aims to provide a centralized platform for movie enthusiasts to share their opinions and find out what others think about a movie.

 ## Pre-requisites